dzianis-dashkevich/vhs-next/README.md

 // could be extensions from our implementations
 // or completely independent implementations (It should not necessarily be a class. it could be an object with properties.)
 // It does not matter.
-// All we care about is that provided implementation conforms with the expected interface.
+// All we care about is that the provided implementation conforms with the expected interface.

 const player = new Player();
 const serviceLocator = player.getServiceLocator();